-For more information on making cut’s when distilling read this guide to making moonshine with a pot still I’ve gone into much more detail on distilling and how to make cuts there.
+You can control flavor of rum, whiskey or brandy by blending your cuts after the distilling is completed.
+For more information on blending your spirit run check out this Guide.
+I’ve gone into much more detail on distilling and how to make cuts there.

 If you’ve got any questions about making brandy leave a comment, we’d love to help.
 If you’ve got a brandy recipe you think the world needs to know about share it!
 We love trying new one’s!